 I won’t just tell you how to do Verbal Routines….
 I’ll show you!
 You’ll see over 30 minutes of video clips from REAL LIFE speech therapy sessions when I’ve used Verbal Routines to teach toddlers and young preschoolers to talk.
 You’ll see parents right there participating in therapy, working with their child, and most of all, having fun!

-In addition to the online video, you’ll receive an eight-page written guide to pair with the activities demonstrated on the video.
+In addition to the online video, you’ll receive an eight-page written guide to pairing with the activities demonstrated in the video.
 If you’re a parent, you’ll have instructions in your hands to help you remember what you’re supposed to do!
 If you’re a therapist, you’ll have written information to share with parents as you use this strategy during therapy sessions.
-Essentially, you’ll be starting a family’s at home therapy program.
+Essentially, you’ll be starting a family’s at-home therapy program.

 So instead of waiting, get started right now with the online video!
 It’s effective, convenient, and affordable – only $19.99.
 Click here to purchase and watch today!!